Are you frustrated by Steam repeatedly failing to open?

 - Navigate to the Steam directory using a Windows Explorer window.

-- Make a copy of it and save in a different location, for example on the desktop for easy access.
+- Make a copy of it and save it in a different location, for example, on the desktop for easy access.
 The backup is a cautionary measure just in case you encounter issues and need to revert to the cache’s previous state.